tisnik/presentations/docs/coffee-talks/notation_apl.md

-# Notations and the APL programming language
+# Importance of notations and the APL programming language

 ## Notations